mozilla/django-browserid/docs/details/settings.rst

     If set to a string, it is treated as an import path pointing to a custom user creation function.
 See :ref:`auto-user` for more information.

+.. data:: BROWSERID_VERIFIER

+    **Default:** ``remote``

+    Defines the PyBrowserID verifier to use.
+It could be one of "local", "remote" or "custom".

+    - "local" will do the verification locally, using M2Crypto.
+    - "remote" will use the verfication url (described via BROWSERID_VERIFICATION_URL) to check the validity of the assertion
+    - "custom" let's you define a valid PyBrowserID verifier.

 .. data:: BROWSERID_VERIFICATION_URL

     **Default:** ``'https://browserid.org/verify``

     Defines the URL for the BrowserID verification service to use.
+This is only useful if you are using the "remote" verifier.

 .. data:: BROWSERID_DISABLE_CERT_CHECK

     **Default:** ``False``

     Disables SSL certificate verification during BrowserID verification.
-    *Never disable this in production!*
+    *This is for testing purposes, never disable this in production!*

 .. data:: BROWSERID_CACERT_FILE